The-Marcy-Lab-School-Assignments/swe-assessment-1-js-fundamentals-Julioj1/src/short-response.md

 What happens here is that we create a `global` variable `theHustler` and assign Laisha to it, then inside the shoutOut function we declare the same variable but assign it a different value `Paul` the difference between the two is that `Paul` can only be used inside the function, so it changed the value of `theHustler` just inside the function it does not interfere with the `console.log()` outside the function.
 ### Question 4
-In a few paragraphs, give a brief lesson on the topic of **rest parameters** (look them up if you're not familiar!)

-In your lesson, be sure to cover the following:

 * What is the purpose of "rest parameters"?
 * How do we turn a parameter into a rest parameter and use them in functions?